Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes: BP Decoding as Energy Minimization

 \subsection{Energy topology}

+Before we develop our \ourBP (in Sec.~\ref{sec:MBP}), let us first analyze the difficulties that BP suffers in decoding quantum codes with high degeneracy.
-One may also consider the energy function $J$ in Eq.~(\ref{eq:energy}) as a sum of the convex distance and the non-convex parity-check satisfaction terms.
-Since the non-convex term is the more difficult part in optimization, for simplicity, we analyze the energy topology with only the parity-check satisfaction term ${J}_{S}(\Gamma)$.

-Figure~\ref{fig:BDD} illustrates the energy topographies of a classical and a quantum decoding problems.
+One may also consider the energy function $J$ in \eq{eq:energy} as a sum of the convex distance and the non-convex parity-check satisfaction terms.
+Since the non-convex term is the more difficult part in optimization, for simplicity, we analyze the energy topology with only the parity-check satisfaction term ${J}_\text{S}(\Gamma)$.
+We illustrate ${J}_\text{S}$ like a topography on $\Gamma$ for either a classical or a quantum decoding problem in Fig.~\ref{fig:BDD}.
+Note that mathematically the function $J_\text{S}$ has several singular points corresponding to operators that match the given syndrome.
+However, BP will not get to these singular points since the values of the LLRs are numerically protected in simulation.

+First, consider a classical code with minimum distance $d$.
 In Fig.~\ref{fig:BDD}\,(a), the small circle in the center denotes the all-zero vector, which will be called the \textit{origin} of the topography.
 The other black solid circles denote certain low-weight codewords.
-The (blue) dashed circle is a classical {\it Hamming ball} with a diameter $d$ centered at the origin.
+The (blue) dashed circle is a classical {\it Hamming ball} with diameter $d$ centered at the origin.
 The target error is denoted by a cross in the (blue) Hamming ball.
 The other crosses have the same error syndrome as the target error.
-We also draw a (purple) dotted cycle with diameter $d$ centered at the target error.
-There will be energy barriers around this cycle's boundary as shown in Fig.~\ref{fig:BDD}\,(c), which is the energy profile along the diagonal dashed line in Fig.~\ref{fig:BDD}\,(a).
-A syndrome-based BP starts from a point near the origin and its goal is to find the target error, which corresponds to a global minimum of the energy function.
+We also draw a (purple) dotted circle with diameter $d$ centered at the target error.
+There will be energy barriers around this circle's boundary as shown in Fig.~\ref{fig:BDD}\,(c), which is the energy profile along the diagonal dashed line in Fig.~\ref{fig:BDD}\,(a).
+A syndrome-based BP starts from the origin and its goal is to find the target error, which corresponds to a global minimum of the energy function.
 In our case, the starting point lies in a local convex hull of the target error.
 Since BP is like a gradient decent optimization as shown in the previous subsection, the target error can be found by BP.
 Sometimes, the shape of a local minimum is very narrow and BP may converge better using a smaller step-size.
 This is usually done by message normalization \cite{CF02a,CDE+05}.

-For nondegenerate quantum codes, their decoding behaviors are like classical codes and BP usually works well with the techniques of message normalization and message scheduling (see examples in \cite{KL20,KL20b}).
-However, BP fails to decode highly-degenerate quantum codes \cite{PK19,RWBC20,RV20}, such as the surface codes \cite{Kit03,HFDM12}.
-Next we will analyze the energy topology of a degenerate quantum code.